Things I’ve Tried To Combat Endo

 • Hydromorphone (Dilaudid - leaves me more nauseated than the other opiates, but once it kicks in, it dissociates me so nicely from the pain.
 Then it gets bad; continual GI issues, feeling of suffocation close to the level I experienced with oxycodone, and WITHDRAWLS!!!!)

-I left off The Pill, because when I took it way back in 1990 (Loestrin), and again in February 2007 (Yasmin), it did stop the pain …but it made me a danger to myself and others, so overall it too has failed.
+I left off The Pill, because when I took it way back in 1990 (Loestrin), and again in February 2007 (Yasmin), it did stop the pain …but it made me a danger to myself and others, so overall it has failed.

 Then there’s also the very fact that no matter which pain medication I’m on, sometimes it’s not enough to stop the pain which leaves me screaming.